Hollywood still loves its follow-ups – here’s our round-up of 110 (and counting) sequels that are currently being worked on.

 Top Gun: Maverick

 Scheduling issues led to director Ruben Fleischer dropping out of the sequel to Venom, starring Tom Hardy.
 In has stepped Andy Serkis to direct, with Kelly Marcel penning the screenplay.
-Michelle Williams, Naomie Harris, Stephen Graham and Woody Harrelson are also in the cast, and the film lands in June 2021.
+Michelle Williams, Naomie Harris, Stephen Graham and Woody Harrelson are also in the cast.
+The release date continues to undergo many delays.
+The film arrives in October 2021.

 Lead image: BigStock